-An affordable SEO plan that is quick and easy, and perfect for a small business budget.
+An affordable SEO plan that is quick and easy and perfect for a small business budget.
 The task of search engine optimization for your website can seem overwhelming at times.
 You have enough work to do just running your small business, so it’s easy to put SEO at the bottom of your priority list.
 However, without proper search engine optimization, your website is doubtful to be much of a success.
-This can mean the money and time that you spent getting your website designed and developed becomes wasted.
+This can mean the money and time you spend getting your website designed and developed becomes wasted.

 1. Submit to Search Engines